-The vehicle referred to in point 3.2.1, equipped with a replacement pollution-control device is requested, shall undergo the tests laid down in [sections B.2. and B.3] (depending on the certification of the vehicle) of GTR No 2 amendment 5 and either Annex 1, Annex 2, Annex 3 or Annex 4 of this GTR.
+The vehicle referred to in paragraph 3.2.1, equipped with a replacement pollution-control device is requested, shall undergo the tests laid down in Annex 1 and 2(depending on the certification of the vehicle) of GTR No. 2 Amendment 5 and either Annex 1, Annex 2, Annex 3 or Annex 4 of this GTR.